 We are a supportive community, where undergraduate and graduate students, faculty, and administrative staff collaborate in an intellectually engaging and friendly environment.
 We are strongly committed to experiential education (a cornerstone mission of Northeastern University), and the IAF has pioneered the university’s Dialogues of Civilizations program, which now takes place in more than 70 countries around the world.
 Our internationally diverse faculty (hailing from Brazil, Columbia, the UK, to Turkey, Egypt, and Tunisia to name just a few countries) has a wide-ranging scholarly expertise, with particular strengths in conflict resolution and peace-building, international law, and global politics of gender, ethnicity, cities, and religion.

-Director of International Affairs Program
+Associate Director & Undergraduate Program Director, International Affairs Program

 Teaching Professor in International Affairs and Political Science

 Professor & Chair, Cultures, Societies, and Global Studies; Professor & Interim Director, International Affairs; Professor, Political Science; Affiliated faculty member of Women’s Gender and Sexuality Studies; Affiliated faculty member in the School of Public Policy and Urban Affairs

 Professor Amílcar Antonio Barreto specializes in nationalism & ethnic politics, citizenship and race.
 Most of his work has focused on Puerto Rico and Latinos in the United States.
 His most recent books are The Politics of Language in Puerto Rico …

 International Affairs Associate Director; International Affairs Undergraduate Program Director; Teaching Professor in International Affairs and Political Science